 Dry Ingredients:

-- 2 cups high quality gluten-free all-purpose flour containing xanthan gum* I used Bob's Red Mill GF 1:1 (the blue bag)
+- 2 cups high quality gluten-free all-purpose flour containing xanthan gum* I used Bob's Red Mill GF 1:1 Baking Flour (the blue bag)

 - 1 ½ cups granulated sugar